featurevisor/featurevisor/docs/testing.md

 ## Testing segments

-Similar to features, you can write test specs in YAML to test your segments in great detail.
+Similar to features, you can write test specs to test your segments as well.

 Assuming we already have a `netherlands` segment: